contao/docs/docs/dev/framework/response-context.md

 good old Symfony based website.
 In a traditional Symfony application, you as the developer control 100% of the output of a particular HTML website.
-Speaking in Symfony terms, your controller controls the full `Response` instance, from its HTTP headers to it's content, everything from the opening `<html>` to the closing `</html>`, all the scripts, the stylesheets, the page title and the description.
+Speaking in Symfony terms, your controller controls the full `Response` instance, from its HTTP headers to its content, everything from the opening `<html>` to the closing `</html>`, all the scripts, the stylesheets, the page title and the description.